GreenSaladLeaf/Bike-Share/README.md

 - **Duplicate Ride IDs**: A total of 211 duplicate ride IDs were identified and removed to avoid skewing trip counts and other derived metrics.

 - **Station Data Issues**:
   - **Missing Station Names and IDs**: A total of 933,003 rows have missing start station names and IDs, while 980,556 rows have missing end station names and IDs.
-These gaps are primarily due to dockless bike trips, where bikes are picked up and dropped off at locations not associated with fixed stations.Missing station names were replaced using the COALESCE() function, substituting with corresponding latitude and longitude values to enable location-based analysis.
+These gaps are primarily due to dockless bike trips, where bikes are picked up and dropped off at locations not associated with fixed stations.
+Missing station names were replaced using the COALESCE() function, substituting with corresponding latitude and longitude values to enable location-based analysis.
-  - **Duplicate or Inconsistent Station Data**: Inconsistencies in station names and IDs were addressed through data cleaning procedures.
+  - **Duplicate or Inconsistent Station Data**: Some station names and IDs had inconsistencies or duplicates, which could cause issues in station-based analysis.
+These inconsistencies are being addressed in the data cleaning section to ensure consistency across the dataset.

 - **Spatial Data Quality**:
   - **Missing End Latitude and Longitude**: Around 0.1% of trips had missing destination data, which were excluded from spatial analyses.